HEALTH AND SAFETY PROCEDURES

 They have an equal entitlement to a broad, balanced, relevant and differentiated curriculum.

-They will ensure that the Inclusion Leads for primary and secondary work closely with the Principal, SEND team, staff, parents and children to ensure that all are fully aware of , and committed to implementing, the school’s procedures for identifying, assessing and making provision for children with additional educational needs.
+The Board of Governors and the principal have responsibility for the management of all aspects of the school’s work, including provision for children with additional or special educational needs.
+The Inclusion/SEN Deputy Head will work closely with the Principal, staff, parents and children to ensure that all are fully aware of the school’s procedures for identifying, assessing and making provision for children with additional educational needs.

 The key responsibilities are:

 - To oversee the day-to-day operation of the inclusion policies.

 - To liaise with and advise fellow teachers.

 - To co-ordinate provision for students with additional or special educational needs.